Las Vegas Hotel & Casino Injury Lawyer

 Casino accidents and injuries in Las Vegas and Reno happen far too often.
 Being injured in a casino is a sure-fire way to ruin an entire vacation, and here at Shook & Stone our personal injury lawyers in Las Vegas and Reno have witnessed negligent casino owners and inattentive staff try to avoid taking responsibility for causing injury to a casino guest one too many times.
 So we’re ready to help you fight back.

-Our casino injury attorneys have been representing individual clients against multi-billion-dollar casinos since 1997, and we’re here to help you win your casino injury lawsuit next.
+Our casino injury attorneys have been representing individual clients against multi-billion-dollar casinos since 1997, and we’re here to help you win your casino injury claim.

 It’s a secret to absolutely nobody that casinos in Nevada are operating with one thing solely in mind – maximizing revenue while minimizing expenses.

-But our personal injury attorneys know that the ones who ultimately end up paying the real price are injured casino guests and their families.
+But our casino accident lawyers know that the ones who ultimately end up paying the real price are injured casino guests and their families.

 The Shook & Stone team of casino injury lawyers has seen the carelessness at many Las Vegas and Reno casinos first-hand over the course of two and a half decades, and unfortunately our team of experienced attorneys has not noticed much proactive change from the gaming industry to prevent the growing number of accidents in Las Vegas and Reno casino and gaming areas over the years.

-If you or someone you love has experienced a Las Vegas or Reno casino slip and fall accident, a casino assault, a food poisoning incident, or any other casino accident, call our experienced casino injury lawyers today at (702) 570-0000 for a free case evaluation.
+If you or someone you love has experienced a Las Vegas or Reno casino slip and fall accident, a casino assault, a food poisoning incident, or any other casino accident, call our experienced casino injury lawyers today at (702) 570-0000 for a free case evaluation with our legal team.

 Las Vegas and Reno casinos are famous for a reason: they are high-profile, high-stakes venues with a constant flow of money and a revolving door of interesting characters.

 This combination, along with alcohol being served – and sometimes over-served – to guests for 24 hours a day predictably leads to a lot of serious accidents and oversights that casinos often fail to prevent.
-If you have been injured in any of the following ways at a Las Vegas or Reno casino, contact our personal injury lawyers at Shook & Stone today for a free case overview:
+If you have been injured in any of the following ways at a Las Vegas or Reno casino, contact our personal injury lawyers at Shook & Stone today for free legal advice.

-Are casino injuries in Las Vegas and Reno common?
+Are Hotel & Casino Injuries in Las Vegas and Reno Common?

-What Should I Do if I Get Injured at a Nevada Casino?
+What Should I Do if I Get Injured at a Nevada Hotel or Casino?

-If you or a loved one are involved in a casino accident, it’s vital to get the right people on your side to fight for what you deserve.
+If you or a loved one are involved in a hotel or casino accident, it’s vital to get the right people on your side to fight for what you deserve.
 The first thing to remember is the casino managers and other employees are NOT those people!
-Here are a few things our personal injury attorneys recommend if you’re injured at a casino in Las Vegas or Reno.
+Here are a few things our personal injury law firm recommends if you’re injured at a casino in Las Vegas or Reno: